dotnet/docs/docs/framework/data/adonet/ef/modification-sql-generation.md

  ![Diagram](../../../../../docs/framework/data/adonet/ef/media/558ba7b3-dd19-48d0-b91e-30a76415bf5f.gif "558ba7b3-dd19-48d0-b91e-30a76415bf5f")

  DbModificationCommandTree has a Target property that represents the target set for the modification operation.
 The Target’s Expression property, which defines the input set is always DbScanExpression.
-A DbScanExpression can either represent a table or a view, or a set of data defined with a query if the metadata property “Defining Query” of its Target is non-null.
+A DbScanExpression can either represent a table or a view, or a set of data defined with a query if the metadata property "Defining Query" of its Target is non-null.

  A DbScanExpression that represents a query could only reach a provider as a target of modification if the set was defined by using a defining query in the model but no function was provided for the corresponding modification operation.
 Providers may not be able to support such a scenario (SqlClient, for example, does not).